jhuus/BriteKit/command-reference.md

                          db --occlude.  [required]
   -o, --output TEXT      Output pickle file path.  [required] --alpha FLOAT          Score drop threshold as a fraction of the original
-                         score (default 0.05).
+                         score (default 0.04).
 Lower values are more conservative (wider active regions).
   --csv DIRECTORY        Optional directory for per-class output CSVs with
                          segment IDs and frame labels.
   --names FILE           Optional path to a text file listing CSV filenames (one
                          per line) to process.
 Default is all CSV files in the input directory.
+  --pad INTEGER          Number of extra frame labels to add on each side of the
+                         active region (default 0).
+Clamped to segment boundaries.
   --help                 Show this message and exit.
 ```
 ### britekit pickle-occurrence